MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/buy-and-deploy-layout.md

 # Buy and deploy Dynamics 365 Layout

-With [!include[pn-layout](../includes/pn-layout.md)] you can bridge the gap between the real and digital worlds to complete crucial tasks faster, safer, and more efficiently and create new ways to connect with customers and partners.
+With [!include[pn-layout](../includes/pn-layout.md)] you can bridge the gap between the real and digital worlds to complete crucial tasks faster, safer, and more efficiently, and create new ways to connect with customers and partners.

 ## Subscribe to Dynamics 365 Layout